sefininio/the-maze-runner/questions/javascript/sort-array/question.md

 ##Sort an array
-Implement a function that accepts an array of numbers and returns a new array where the numbers are sorted in ascending order
+Implement a function that accepts an array of objects of type `{ name: String, age: Number}` and returns a new array that is sorted by age, descending.